-Facebook Live event with Director of Public Health David Regan and Medical Director of MHCC, Manisha Kumar answer public's questions to dispel myths and urge people to get jabbed.
-India added to travel ban list by Government after 103 cases of new variant found nationally.
+Facebook Live event: David Regan, Director of Public Health; and Manisha Kumar, Medical Director of MHCC, answer the public's questions to dispel myths and urge people to get jabbed.
+India added to travel ban list by the Government after 103 cases of new variant found nationally.

 Manchester libraries and pharmacies offer free at-home rapid test kits as part of efforts to detect hotspots early when lockdown restrictions start lifting and to prevent future restrictions.

 GM over-60s rate consistently lower.
 GM cases continue falling.
-30% of 18-49-year-olds have had first jab, compared to 85% of 50-69s and 94% of over-70s.
+30% of 18 to 49-year-olds have had first jab, compared to 85% of 50-69s and 94% of over-70s.
 Under-45s called for vaccine.

-Weekly admissions to GM hospitals for COVID in single figures for first time in weeks.
+COVID-19 weekly admissions to GM hospitals in single figures for first time in weeks.